 Introduction

 Much has changed in European (and feed) legislation since 2005.
 Almost all old legislation, especially the many vertical directives for products of animal origin, have been dropped and replaced by much less detailed requirements.
-The responsibility for safe food and drink products is now the responsibility of the producers thereof and the of the government is to check whether this responsibility is properly taken up and fulfilled by the food companies.
+The for safe food and drink products is now the responsibility of the producers thereof and the task of the government is to check whether this responsibility is properly taken up and fulfilled by the food .

 The most important regulations currently in force at a glance: